Foreign Language Placement Testing

 Students who do not intend to further their knowledge through coursework of the language taught at VCU (Arabic, Mandarin Chinese, French, German, Italian, Russian and Spanish) must be evaluated for language proficiency through the Avant STAMP 4S Assessment Test.

 The Avant STAMP 4S Assessment Test is a comprehensive evaluation of all five language skills (oral and aural comprehension, written and verbal articulation and cultural competence) and is available twice a semester (approximately mid-semester and also during Final Exam week).
 The Avant STAMP 4S is not taken for credit; it is solely used for assessment purposes.
+View the AVANT Test Score Rubric for more information on how the assessment scores coincide with VCU skill levels in each language.

 4. Foreign Language Skill Assessment for Languages NOT Taught at VCU